ArminKardan/quickengine/5-4-worker-python-rest.md

 This capability is helpful when:
 - Exposing diagnostic or control endpoints
 - Accepting data from other QE components or external tools
-- Running microservice-like REST interfaces inside a worker process
+- Running Admin Panel-like REST interfaces inside a worker process

 > Note: This REST interface is separate from the internal **Nexus API**.
 The Nexus API is handled by `App.api` and `App.xmpp.onapi`, not `App.rest`.